YashArora0606/Shopify-Frontend-Application-Fall-2021/README.md

 ## What it does

 ### Basic functionality
-- Search OMDB and display movie results (title and year)
+- Search OMDB and display movie results (title and year).
-- Add movies from search results to a nomination list
+- Add movies from search results to a nomination list.
-- Disable nomination button if movie has already been nominated
+- Disable nomination button if movie has already been nominated.
-- View the list of nominated movies
+- View the list of nominated movies.
-- Remove movies from the nominations list
+- Remove movies from the nominations list.
-- Limit the user at 5 nominations
+- Limit the user at 5 nominations.
-- Show a banner when the user has reached 5 nominations
+- Show a banner when the user has reached 5 nominations.

 ### Extras!
 #### Themes